-We all know the power of the data and the impact it can have on critical decisions that can have lasting impact.
-EES offers both cloud and locally installed metering and process data integration services for our customers who are looking to better understand their energy use.
-Our customers derive value from the metering and process data we integration by implementing the following initiatives within their processes:
+We all know the power of the data from an Energy Metering System and the impact it can have on critical decisions that can have lasting impact.
+EES offers both cloud based and locally installed metering and process data integration services for our customers who are looking to better understand their energy use.
+Our customers derive value from the metering and process data provided through our platform by implementing the following initiatives within their processes:

 - Downtime Allocation - Our customers are able to utilize metering data to allocate operational downtime to their packaging equipment to develop their OEE benchmarks.
 Electric, compressed air and nitrogen data reflects equipment downtime and nitrogen purge cycles needed to product filling chambers to maintain product quality.